HEnquist/rubato/README.md

 ## Included examples

 The `examples` directory contains a few sample applications for testing the resamplers.
-There are also Python scripts for generating simple test signals, as well as analyzing the resampled results.
+There are also Python scripts for generating simple test signals as well as analyzing the resampled results.

 The examples read and write raw audio data in 64-bit float format.
 They can be used to process .wav files if the files are first converted to the right format.